Hennepin History Museum: Exhibits

+Programs

+The museum offers a variety of public programs throughout the year, including lectures, workshops, family events, and tours.
+These programs provide opportunities for the community to learn more about local history and engage with the museum's collections.

 Community

 The museum is home to a wide variety of events, including monthly "Fireside Chats" on various historical topics, as well as social events and author talks.

 The museum has also worked to spotlight various communities in Hennepin County.
 In 2003, the museum partnered with the Walker Art Museum and 30 East African students from local high schools to use letters and photographs to create an exhibit about East African communities in Minneapolis.
 The museum's cultural outreach continued in 2009, when University of Minnesota interior design students exhibited designs for culturally sensitive homes for Somali and Mexican immigrants.

 Library

 The museum's library is open to the community and highlights the museum's archival collections.
 The library has reference materials such as city directories, photos of houses and buildings, maps, atlases, genealogical resources, city history files, business histories, and many other reference materials.
 A professional archivist is on site during library open hours to assist researchers.